 You can download a copy of the council's rest centre plan in the Associated documents section below.

 One of the emergency situations Portsmouth City Council has to plan for, however unlikely, is an accident involving a nuclear-powered submarine at Portsmouth’s naval base.
 Although the likelihood is exceedingly remote, the plans are in place and the Health and Safety Executive test the arrangements every 3 years.
-You can download a copy of this plan, called Portsafe, as a pdf in the Associated documents section below.
+You can download a copy of this plan, called Portsafe, as a pdf in the Documents section below.

 The council has produced a useful leaflet 'What to do in a radiation emergency' to tell residents, visitors and people working in the areas of the city that could be affected what to expect, what we do and what precautions to take if an incident happens.
-You can download this leaflet as a pdf in the Associated documents section below.
+You can download this leaflet as a pdf in the Documents section below.